 For examples of my recordings using contact mics check the posts with the tag *contact mics*

 Hopefully this helps anyone who is interested in working more with contact mics.
 Most importantly, remember there are no fixed rules about the best ways to use contact mics and it a matter of continuous experimentation.
 I will update this page if more questions or info comes in.

 I made a simple set of contact mics for XLR plugs.
-I search around for some basic designs and didn’t find much.
+I searched around for some basic designs and didn’t find much.
 Here is what I came up with for a setup.
 I used 2 piezos instead of 1.
 The center ‘positive’ leads of each piezo are connected to the 2 and 3 leads of the XLR cable, while the outer ring (ground) of both piezos are connected to the 1 (ground) lead of the XLR cable.
 The diagram can be seen in the first photo. *NOTE* Some have noted that this wiring should ‘phase cancel’ yet for some reason it works.
 If you encounter problems, simply use a single piezo and do not connect anything to the negative #3 lead.

-Recording a suspension bridge (above).
+Recording a suspension bridge in Calgary Canada with contact mics (above).

 Recording a dead tree in the wind on the Lithuanian coast (below).

 Below is a video from MAKE Magazine about building a contact microphone that includes the schematic plan for a 9V powered amplifier.
-The amplifier can be handy if you don’t have a suitable amplifier on your recorder.
+The amplifier can be handy if you don’t have a suitable preamp on your recorder.

-Recording fences in Avebury UK (below).
+Top image: Recording wire fences in Avebury UK.